Contact Tracing 101

 - MD COVID Alert: Close contacts can also be notified through MDH’s MD COVID alert.
 This system uses exposure notifications technology to notify users who may have been exposed to an infected person, through cell phone applications.
 This can be helpful in situations when individuals might not know exactly who their close contacts are.
 Individuals must sign up for MD COVID Alert to receive notifications.

-- During the interview, contact tracers provide close contacts instructions on when to get tested and if and how long they should quarantine and any resources that may be available.
+- During the interview, contact tracers provide close contacts instructions on when to get tested and if and how long they should quarantine, and any resources that may be available.

 - Discussions with health department staff are confidential.
 This means that your personal and medical information will be kept private and only shared with those who need to know.

 - As an employer, Baltimore City also conducts contact tracing specifically for city employees who may have been exposed to COVID while at work, provided those who are COVID positive notify their supervisor and HR per city protocols.
-City employees who are identified as a close contact by a co-worker will be notified, provided instructions on when to get tested, where they can get tested, and if and how long to quarantine.
+City employees who are identified as a close contact by a co-worker will be notified, and provided instructions on when to get tested, where they can get tested, and if and how long to quarantine.

 What Should I Do If I Have COVID-19?